-Table 3.
+Table 4.
 Results from χ^2 tests on probability of GLRaV-2 or -3 infected vine and presence of visual symptoms or mealybugs

 Condition Virus χ^2 P -value

 Symptoms GLRaV-2 0.99 0.32

-GLRaV-3 0.03 0.85
+• • GLRaV-3 0.03 0.85

 Mealybugs GLRaV-2 0.23 0.63

 GLRaV-3 16.2 < 0.0001

 In addition to simple detection of samples, we have conducted several intensive sampling studies to monitor the movement of GLRaV-3 in a vineyard.
-One intensive sampling block that was tested (at the Winchester AREC) in three consecutive years showed spread of GLRaV-3 in over three years (Fig. 3).
+One intensive sampling block that was tested (at the Winchester AREC) in three consecutive years showed spread of GLRaV-3 in over three years (Fig. 1).
 This block, which was two years old at the time of the first sampling, was planted directly next to a leafroll-infected block.
-At the end of the 2010 season, only 8 vines were infected with GLRaV-3; however, by the end of the 2011 season, the disease had spread to a total of 30 infected vines, a 375% increase.
+At the end of the 2010 season, only 8 vines were infected with GLRaV-3; however, by the end of the 2011 season, the disease had spread to a total of 30 infected vines, a 275% increase.
 In the 2012 season, only 6 more cases of leafroll were found.
 It is important to note here that mealybug populations were very high in the 2011 season, which most likely was the cause for the quick spread of the disease.
-In all three years, there were significant levels of aggregation, meaning that GLRaV-3 tended to spread to nearby, adjacent vines from year to year.
+In all three years, there were significant levels of aggregation, meaning that GLRaV-3 tended to spread to nearby, adjacent vines from year.

-Figure 3.
+Figure 1.
 Yearly observations of GLRaV-3 in a vineyard are showing rapid spread of virus among vines.

-We have also conducted a survey for mealybug species.
+We have also conducted survey for mealybug species.
 In 2012, mealybugs were collected from 7 different vineyards in the state and species identification of these insects is currently underway.
-We have now shown that the Gill's, grape, obscure, and striped mealybugs are present in vineyards in Virginia.
-Of those, only the grape and obscure mealybugs are known to transmit grapevine leafroll disease.
+We have now shown that the Gill's mealybug, grape mealybug, and striped mealybug are present in vineyards in Virginia.
+Of those, only the grape mealybug is known to transmit grapevine leafroll disease.
 More preliminary data shows that we can detect GLRaV-3 in Gill's mealybug, which suggested it probably be able to transmit the disease.
-Transmission studies will be conducted during the field season of 2014 to obtain preliminary data.
-Mealybug rearing for this study is currently underway.
+Transmission studies will be conducted during the field season of 2015 to obtain preliminary data.